How to register for the SQE1 and SQE2 assessments.

 The SQE Privacy Notice sets out how we use candidate information more generally.

-Requests for further evidence or information will be sent to you by email (or alternative means of communication as agreed).
+Requests for further supporting documents or information will be sent to you by email (or alternative means of communication as agreed).
 After your request has been reviewed and all supporting information has been considered you will receive an update from us via your account (or otherwise as agreed).
 You may confirm and accept the proposed reasonable adjustment in which case the reasonable adjustment will be recorded on your account.
-If you do not accept the adjustment we propose, you may reject our response and in the first instance discuss this with the Kaplan reasonable adjustments team.
-We will contact you if we receive a rejection from you via your account, or initiate a discussion by alternative means of communication as appropriate.
+If you do not accept the adjustment we propose, you may reject our response and in the first instance discuss this with your reasonable adjustment liaison.

 If after discussion you disagree with our decision you can appeal against it by making a Request for Review.